nrwtaylor/vote-min/README.md

 — not because it's a bad idea in general, but because it's a different tool.

 ## Legal and structural secrecy (and why there's no vote-level audit log)
-In British Columbia, housing co-operatives (Cooperative Association Act), societies (Societies Act), and strata corporations (Strata Property Act) routinely require secret ballots.
-But standard digital voting tools introduce a legal trap: they confuse administrative policy with structural secrecy.

-BC is not unique here: the same principle applies across common-law jurisdictions, from US labor law (LMRDA) and California HOA statutes to UK corporate and parliamentary ballot traditions.

-Courts take an uncompromising view of what "secret" means.
-In Imbeau v.
-Strata Plan NW971 (2011 BCSC 801), the BC Supreme Court established that a secret ballot isn't just a promise from the chair not to look.
-If a voting system makes it structurally or forensically possible for anyone—a chair, a system administrator, or a database operator—to trace a choice back to an identity, the ballot is compromised.
+This section isn't legal advice, and vote-min can't make a vote legally valid by itself — proper notice, quorum, and following your own bylaws are still on you and, if it matters, your own counsel.
+What it can speak to is a narrower question: what does it take for a ballot to actually count as *secret*, once you've decided you need one?

+In British Columbia, several statutes provide for secret ballots for housing co-operatives, societies, and strata corporations.
+The Cooperative Association Act's default meeting rules require certain votes to be by secret ballot outright.
+Under the Societies Act, the default is a show of hands, but secret ballot becomes required the moment two or more members ask for it, or the chair directs it.
+Strata corporations commonly put secret ballot in their own bylaws for exactly this reason.
+The same general pattern — secrecy available by default or by request — shows up well beyond BC: US labor law requires secret ballot for union officer elections (LMRDA Title IV), California's common-interest-development statute requires it for HOA elections and certain assessment votes, and the secret ballot itself has been a fixture of UK elections since the Ballot Act 1872.

+Once secrecy is required, courts have not been lenient about what counts.
+In *Imbeau v.
+Strata Plan NW971*, 2011 BCSC 801, the BC Supreme Court set aside a strata's special-levy resolution because the way the ballot was conducted — cards filled in and handed to the chair and the strata's lawyer in view of others — let people see how their neighbours voted.
+The court held that a secret ballot means the choice must be *unknowable* to others, not just that everyone present agreed not to look.
+That was a paper-ballot case, not a software one, but the principle translates cleanly: a system that promises not to record who chose what is offering a policy, which depends on trust; a system that structurally never creates that record in the first place is offering the thing *Imbeau* actually requires.

-Most off-the-shelf polling tools fail this test.
-They log choices alongside user accounts, IP addresses, or relational database keys, and then ask you to trust that nobody looks at the admin table.
+Most polling software fails this test in a specific way: it logs the choice next to a user account, an IP address, or a database row, and then asks you to trust that nobody with access ever looks. vote-min doesn't ask for that trust, because there's nothing there to look at:

-vote-min turns that around:
-- Structural impossibility, not policy promises.
-Casting a vote increments a running total (N = N + 1).
-No database record, transaction log, or foreign key linking a voter to an answer is ever written, anywhere.
+- **Nothing to find, not just nothing to see.** Casting a vote is a single increment on a running total for the chosen answer.
+No record — no row, no log entry, no transaction — ever links a specific ballot to a specific choice.
+This isn't access control around sensitive data; the data simply doesn't exist.
-- Zero forensic footprint.
-No cookies, no IP logging, no device fingerprinting.
-Even a forensic dump of the database disk cannot reveal who voted for what, because that link was never created in memory in the first place.
+- **No forensic trail either.** No cookies, no IP logging, no device fingerprinting.
+A full disk image of the database couldn't reveal who voted for what, because that link was never in memory to begin with, let alone on disk.
-- Roll transparency.
-Society, co-op, and corporate laws require verifying eligibility and turnout. vote-min handles this the same way a polling station clerk does: by maintaining a live register of who asked for a ballot and who voted, completely separated from the tally box.
+- **The roll stays separate, deliberately.** These Acts also require you to be able to confirm eligibility and turnout, which is a different (and legitimate) need from ballot secrecy. vote-min handles it the way a polling clerk does: a live register of who asked for a ballot and who voted, entirely apart from the tally.

-By refusing to build a vote-level audit trail, vote-min provides structural ballot secrecy that logging-heavy enterprise tools cannot deliver.

 ## Verifying a deployment
 Any running instance exposes what commit it was actually started from, so a voter or organiser doesn't have